Bosnia: The last Plan steam in Europe

 - Special steam trip on the narrow-gauge railway Oskova - Turija with 2 x BR 83 and 8 - 10 open goods wagons,

-- Night shots with BR 33 in Banovici and Lukavac, possibly also in the mine Sikulje and in the narrow gauge station of Banovici.
+- Night shots with BR 33 in Lukavac, in the mine Sikulje or Dubrave and in the narrow gauge station of Banovici.

 As you can see from the video or the photos in our Bosnia gallery, we had a full programme with lots of photo opportunities in the last years.
 We expect at least the same number and quality for this tour!